iankoulski/depend-on-docker-ai/README.md

 # Depend on Docker for AI - Face Recognition

-This project is an example of a [Depend on Docker](https://github.com/bhgedigital/depend-on-docker) project used to build, ship and run an AI application for face recognition.
+This repository is an example of a [Depend on Docker](https://github.com/bhgedigital/depend-on-docker) project used to build, ship and run an AI application for face recognition.

 Credit for the application code goes to [Adam Geitgey](https://github.com/ageitgey).
 This project is based on the the following GitHub repository: [https://github.com/ageitgey/face_recognition](https://github.com/ageitgey/face_recognition).
 The face recognition model from this repo is containerized as a Depend on Docker project and published to [this repository](https://github.com/iankoulski/depend-on-docker-ai).
 An automated build picks up changes from [here](https://github.com/iankoulski/depend-on-docker-ai) and pushes the container images to [DockerHub](https://hub.docker.com/r/iankoulski/face-recognition).